 Gas welding, a welding process that requires burning fuel to generate heat (e.g. Oxy-Acetylene Welding).
 A welding process that involves chemical reaction to produce heat (e.g. thermite welding).
 So many processes that have the same goal, which is to produce enough heat required to melt the metal.
 Because welding is defined as a process of melting part of metal pieces before solidifying and become a weld joint.

 History Of Welding

 Welding machine also becomes more effective and efficient.
 As electrical component becomes smaller and smaller, so does welding machine.
-Now exist various welding machine with different capacity in various size.
+Now exist various welding machines with different capacities in various size.
 This makes welding become mobile, can easily reach any spot.
 Automated welding is also starting to rise as of now.
-Letting the machine do all the work for human by the touch of a finger.
+Letting the machine do all the work for humans by the touch of a finger.

 The Challenge For Future Welding Technology

 Right now humanity should aim for sustainability instead of blindly creating things that will potentially endanger human existence itself.
 Welding is a process that uses a tremendous amount of energy.
 An amount that we someday won’t be able to provide.
 Furthermore, welding is costly to nature.

 So the concern should be shifted to creating a welding method with high efficiency and also eco-friendly.
 The latest development proves that a low cost and clean welding method is not utopic.
 We’re actually already heading that way.
 The question remains on how fast we can get to the point where welding is cheap and environmentally friendly.